SecureByDesign-Playbook/SecureByDesign-Playbook/quick/Assets.md

 * Information
 * Intangible things like reputation, trust, brand loyalty.

 Estimate their value.
-This is not how much they cost you, but what would be the **impact** - the cost to you - if there were to be:
+This is not how much they cost you, but what would be the **impact** - the cost to you - if they were to be:

 * Nicked (stolen, seen or copied)
 * Bricked (locked out, destroyed, broken, lost)